tg123/go-htpasswd/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/tg123/go-htpasswd)](https://goreportcard.com/report/github.com/tg123/go-htpasswd)

 This is a libary to validate user credentials against an HTTPasswd file.

-This was forked from <https://github.com/jimstudt/http-authentication/tree/master/basic> with modifications by @brian-avery to support SSHA, Md5Crypt, and Bcrypt.
+This was forked from <https://github.com/jimstudt/http-authentication/tree/master/basic>
+with modifications by @brian-avery to support SSHA, Md5Crypt, and Bcrypt and @jespersoderlund to support Crypt with SHA-256 and SHA-512 support.

 ## Currently, this supports:
 * SSHA